 Ireland, the Emerald Isle, isn’t the most obvious choice for a honeymoon.
-The land of Guinness, U2 and St. Patrick has a reputation for rain (it’s why the island is so green, after all) and lacks the tropical beaches many honeymooners seek.
-But for those more interested in culture, history, light adventure and beautiful, pastoral scenery, it’s a great place for a romantic trip to start your life together.
-Here are a just few reasons to consider an Ireland honeymoon.
+The land of Guinness, U2, and St. Patrick has a reputation for rain (it’s why the island is so green, after all) and lacks the tropical beaches many honeymooners seek.
+But for those more interested in culture, history, light adventure, and beautiful, pastoral scenery, it’s a great place for a romantic trip to start your life together.

 There are more than 30,000 castles and castle ruins dotting the Irish countryside and dozens of them have been restored and reopened as luxury hotels, which means you don’t have to be royalty to sleep in an Irish castle.

-While most people likely associate Ireland with rolling green hills crisscrossed with stone fences and dotted with fluffy sheep, the country also has towering sea cliffs, ochre mountains, rocky limestone karst hills and expansive sandy beaches.
-Pick an area of the country to explore in depth on your Ireland honeymoon and plan a scenic drive, such as the coastal Wild Atlantic Way or the Ring of Kerry around the Iveragh Peninsula.
-Another option: Map a route of the country’s highlights, which include the 700-foot Cliffs of Moher, the limestone karsts of the Burren, the rolling hills of Connemara National Park, the seaside Dingle Peninsula, the narrow mountain pass of the Gap of Dunloe and Northern Ireland’s Giant’s Causeway, a field of 40,000 interlocking basalt columns.
+While most people associate Ireland with rolling green hills crisscrossed with stone fences and dotted with fluffy sheep, the country also has towering sea cliffs, ochre mountains, rocky limestone karst hills, and expansive sandy beaches.
+Pick an area of the country to explore in-depth on your Ireland honeymoon and plan a scenic drive, such as the coastal Wild Atlantic Way or the Ring of Kerry around the Iveragh Peninsula.
+Another option: Map a route of the country’s highlights, which include the 700-foot Cliffs of Moher, the limestone karsts of the Burren, the rolling hills of Connemara National Park, the seaside Dingle Peninsula, the narrow mountain pass of the Gap of Dunloe, and the Giant’s Causeway of Northern Ireland (a field of 40,000 interlocking basalt columns).